 Montpelier is a memorial to James Madison and the Enslaved Community, a museum of American history, and a center for constitutional education.
 Via interpretation, research, and civic education, Montpelier engages the public with the enduring legacy of Madison’s most powerful idea: government by the people.

-The Montpelier Museum Shop is located at the David M. Rubenstein Visitor Center and is open 5 days a week, Thursday through Monday, 10am to 3:30pm.
-Shop for seasonal gift items, gourmet food and wine, locally sourced pottery, and much more.
-We recommend exploring their huge selection of books hand-picked for the Madison enthusiast.
+Shop for seasonal gift items, gourmet food and wine, locally sourced pottery, and much more at Montpelier’s Museum Shop, located in the David M. Rubenstein Visitor Center.
+Don’t miss their huge selection of books hand-picked for the Madison enthusiast.

 Brunch|Dinner|Lunch